spences10/scottspence.com/posts/building-session-analytics-sveltekit-turso-db.md

 ## Tracking Page Visits

-This is where all the heavy lifting happend with the `update_page_visit` function.
+This is where all the heavy lifting happened with the `update_page_visit` function.
 This could be optimised a lot, but it works.